evgenyneu/evgenii.com/app/blog/_posts/2015-04-04-testing-activity-in-android-studio-tutorial-part-3.md

 ## 1. Create new test

 Let's create a new test method.
 First, we get the activity object.
-Put this method into your `MainActivityTests` file which you crated in the previous part of the tutorial.
+Put this method into your `MainActivityTests` file which you created in the previous part of the tutorial.

 ```Java
 public void testGreet() {